traitecoevo/plant/doc/design.md

 takes care of getters, setters, and defaults?
 Could just be more abstraction than is helpful though.

+On the other hand, constructor arguments are often shunned, so perhaps all these bits should take an `init()` method or something?
+The `set_control` method to `AdaptiveSpline` but with error checking is possibly the trick.

+The Integrator does the integration and the bounds all at once.
+That is probably the way that I should use the adaptive spline too.

 ### Organisation

 Not sure where the utilities code should all go, from a namespace